-946. The Commission appreciates the measures adopted by the State to comply with the recommendations made in Report Nos.
-111/00 and No 101/01.
+- 1034.
+On November 26, 2014, the IACHR requested updated information from the parties.
+However, neither the State nor the petitioners supplied updated information within the deadline set by the IACHR. - 1035.
+The Commission appreciates the measures adopted by the State to comply with the recommendations made in Report Nos.
+111/00 and N° 101/01.
 At the same time, it notes that there are measures that are pending compliance.
 Based on the above, the Commission concludes that there has been partial compliance with the recommendations, so that it will continue to monitor the pending items.